-We are exposed to interest rate risk associated with our balances of cash, cash equivalents and short-term investments.
+We are exposed to interest rate risk associated with our balances of cash and cash equivalents.
 We manage our interest rate risk by maintaining an investment portfolio primarily consisting of debt instruments with high credit quality and relatively short average effective maturities in accordance with the Company s investment policy.
-The maximum effective maturity of any issue in our portfolio of cash equivalents and short-term investments is 3 years and the maximum average effective maturity of the portfolio cannot exceed 12 months.
-Our exposure to market rate risk for changes in interest rates relates primarily to our short-term investments.

-If interest rates were to instantaneously increase or decrease by 100 basis points, the change in the fair market value of our portfolio of cash equivalents and short-term investments would not have a material impact on our financial statements.
-We do not use derivative financial instruments in our short-term investment portfolio.
+The maximum effective maturity of any issue in our portfolio of cash equivalents is 3 years and the maximum average effective maturity of the portfolio cannot exceed 12 months.
+If interest rates were to instantaneously increase or decrease by 100 basis points, the change in the fair market value of our portfolio of cash equivalents would not have a material impact on our financial statements.
+We do not use derivative financial instruments in our portfolio.
 There have not been any material changes during the period covered by this Quarterly Report on Form 10-Q to our interest rate risk exposures, or how these exposures are managed.
 Notwithstanding our efforts to manage interest rate risk, there can be no assurances that we will be adequately protected against the risks associated with interest rate fluctuations.